 I wanted to relocate to a new city this year.
 While Vegas has its charms, the heat is killing me.
 The Las Vegas housing market is good and after listing my condo, I got an offer in 12 days.
-Now, I need to go through inspections, appraisal, etc. If everything goes smoothly (but honestly, does it ever?), where to relocate?
-What city meets my needs?
+I accepted it and sold the condo in June 2019.
+Currently, I’m subletting an apartment until 9/30/19 until I can find a new place to live.

 Criteria in Deciding Where to Relocate

 Because I am retired, single and debt free, the world is my oyster.
 However, as I am in my late 50s, I prefer my home base to be in the U.S. so I can easily fly to visit family.
 (My son has around 1 year left in his Ph.D. program in California.
 When and if he completes his doctorate, he has no idea where he will find work.
 He recently told me to go where I want to live and not worry about him.
 But, no matter how old your kids are, mothers always worry, don’t they?

 I have scoured the internet looking at various Best/Worst City lists.
 My criteria for the best relocation city for me are governed by the politics of the place, the crime rate, and the weather.
 Once I narrow down the cities that meet those criteria, I will focus on affordability.
 I don’t want to leave Las Vegas and relocate to a city where my budget is tighter!

 Politics in Where to Relocate